Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Step 25-26: add the mouth – draw two inverted arches for the lip.

-Step 27: add the fur trim of Santa’s hat – maybe draw this step first with pencil.
+Step 27: for the Santa hat drawing add the fur trim of Santa’s hat – maybe draw this step first with a pencil.
 Above his eyes (from 9 to 2 o’clock), add the fur, but do not complete the top left corner – this part will have the hat overlap.
-Draw a curved rectangular shape, rounded at the edges or a cloud-like shape.
+Draw a curved rectangular shape, rounded at the edges, or a cloud-like shape.

 Step 28: add the top of the hat – draw a curved line going over to the left side of Santa’s head.